 ‘And to all this she must yet add something more substantial, in the improvement of her mind by extensive reading’.

 Penguin Readers have a brand new range of books for you to choose from including fiction, non-fiction and classics.
-There’s something to suit everyone.
-Our new titles include Slumdog Millionaire, Climate Rebels, Serena Williams, The Secret Dreamworld of a Shopaholic and many more.
+There’s something to suit everyone, with new titles including Slumdog Millionaire, Climate Rebels, Serena Williams, The Secret Dreamworld of a Shopaholic and many more.

-1. Think about your own personal goal for summer reading.
+1. Think about your personal goal for summer reading.
 How many books do you want to read?
 Can you challenge yourself to read a book a week?
-Or every two weeks?
+How about every two weeks?

-2. Print off the reading record log from the Penguin Readers website and use this to keep a record of your progress.
+2. Print off the reading record log and use this to keep a record of your progress.

 • Choose a time that suits you.
 You could read first thing in the morning, or set a reminder to read thirty minutes before bedtime.